 Professor of Medical Anthropology in Global Health and Social Medicine, Professor of Psychiatry, Harvard Medical School

 Research and Teaching Interests: Global Mental Health; Social Medicine; Medical Humanities; Social Suffering; Caregiving; China; Asia broadly; North America.

-Arthur Kleinman (born March 11, 1941), a physician and anthropologist, is now in his 42nd year at Harvard.
+Arthur Kleinman (born March 11, 1941) is a physician and anthropologist.
 A graduate of Stanford University and Stanford Medical School, with a master’s degree in social anthropology from Harvard and trained in psychiatry at the Massachusetts General Hospital, Kleinman is a leading figure in several fields, including medical anthropology, cultural psychiatry, global health, social medicine, and medical humanities.
 A China scholar, since 1978, he has conducted research in China, and in Taiwan from 1969 until 1978.